sfu-db/lineagex/README.md

 # Introduction

-A Column Level Lineage Graph for Postgres
+A Column Level Lineage Graph for SQL.

 Have you ever wondered what is the column level relationship among your SQL scripts and base tables?
 Don't worry, this tool is intended to help you by creating an interactive graph on a webpage to explore the